Boreas618/Notes/operating-systems/interrupts.md

   **After the current instruction finishes executing**, the processor notices that the interrupt pin has gone high, reads the exception number from the system bus, and then calls the appropriate interrupt handler.

   The interrupts can be further classified into maskable Interrupt and non-maskable interrupt.
+They can also be called as external/hardware interrupt.

 * **Traps and System calls**